-The MIC68220 is a dual high peak current LDO regulator designed specifically for powering applications such as FPGA core voltages that require high start up current with lower nominal operating current.
-Capable of sourcing 2A of current per channel for start-up, the MIC68220 provides high power from a small MLFTM leadless package.
-The MIC68220 can also implement a variety of power-up and power-down protocols such as sequencing, tracking, and ratiometric tracking.
+The MIC68400 is a high peak current LDO regulator designed specifically for powering applications such as FPGA core voltages that require high start up current with lower nominal operating current.
+Capable of sourcing 4A of current for start-up, the MIC68400 provides high power from a small MLF[®] leadless package.
+The MIC68400 can also implement a variety of power-up and power-down protocols such as sequencing, tracking, and ratiometric tracking.

-The MIC68220 operates from a wide input range of 1.65V to 5.5V, which includes all of the main supply voltages commonly available today.
+The MIC68400 operates from a wide input range of 1.65V to 5.5V, which includes all of the main supply voltages commonly available today.
 It is designed to drive digital circuits requiring low voltage at high currents (i.e. PLDs, DSP, microcontroller, etc.).
-The MIC68220 incorporates a delay pin (Delay) for control of power on reset output (POR) at turn-on and power-down delay at turn-off.
-In addition there is a ramp control pin (RC) for either tracking applications or output voltage slew rate adjustment at turn-on.
+The MIC68400 incorporates a delay pin (Delay) for control of power on reset output (POR) at turn-on and power-down delay at turn-off.
+In addition there is a ramp control pin (RC) for either tracking applications or output voltage slew rate adjustment at turnon and turn-off.
 This is important in applications where the load is highly capacitive and in-rush currents can cause supply voltages to fail and microprocessors or other complex logic chips to hang up.

-The MIC68220's can be configured in two modes.
-In tracking mode, the output voltage of Vout1 drives the RC2 pin so that the Vout2 tracks Vout1 during turn-on and turn-off.
-In sequencing mode, POR1 of Vout1 drives the enable pin (EN2) of Vout2 so that it turns on after the Vout1 and turns off before (or after) Vout1.
+Multiple MIC68400s can be daisy chained in two modes.
+In tracking mode the output voltage of the Master drives the RC pin of a Slave so that the Slave tracks the main regulator during turn-on and turn-off.
+In sequencing mode the POR of the Master drives the enable (EN) of the Slave so that it turns on after the Master and turns off before (or after) the Master.
 This behavior is critical for power-up and power-down control in multi-output power supplies.
-The MIC68220 is fully protected offering both thermal and current limit protection, and reverse current protection.
+The MIC68400 is fully protected offering both thermal, current limit protection, and reverse current protection.

-The MIC68220 has a junction temperature range of -40°C to +125°C and is available in an adjustable Vout1 & Vout2 version.
-The MIC68220 is offered in a low profile 4mm x 5mm 20ld MLF® package.
+The MIC68400 has a junction temperature range of -40°C to +125°C and is available in fixed as well as an adjustable option.
+The MIC68400 is offered in the tiny 16-pin 4mm x 4mm MLF® package.